 Closing of the series on productivity in Brazil: see what really hinders the country's growth and why only the free market can break the cycle of stagnation, deficit and impoverishment....

-Productivity is the key to higher wages, lower prices and more freedom.
-Find out why producing better is the only way forward for Brazil's future — and how delay is costing Brazil dearly.
+Productivity is the key to higher wages, lower prices, and more freedom.
+Discover why better production is the only way forward for Brazil—and how delays cost everyone dearly.

-Brazil produces little not for lack of effort, but due to excessive government intervention.
-Discover how regulations, protectionism and inefficient public investment sabotage productivity and hinder growth.
+Brazil produces little not for lack of effort, but for excessive government intervention.
+Discover how regulations, protectionism, and inefficient public investment sabotage productivity and hinder growth...

-Brazilians do not pay a high price because the product is imported, but because their currency is worth less and less.
-This article shows how the systematic destruction of the real, promoted by irresponsible fiscal policies...
+Brazilians don't pay dearly because the product is imported, but because their currency is worth less and less.
+This article shows how the systematic destruction of the real, driven by irresponsible fiscal policies...